EngineHub/WorldEditDocs/source/commands.rst

 .. csv-table::
     :widths: 8, 15

-    /green,"Converts dirt to grass blocks in the area" Aliases,"//green"
+    /green,"(or //green)"
-    Permissions,"worldedit.green"
+    Description,"Converts dirt to grass blocks in the area" Permissions,"worldedit.green"
     Usage,"/green [-f] [size]"
        [size],"The radius of the circle to convert in"